The Psychology of a Nameless Monster

 In the last arc, Johan acts out his final plan: to kill Bonaparta and to commit suicide by proxy of Tenma.
 He wanted Tenma to understand that life is neither equal nor equitable, that people are not inherently good natured, and that some people are irredeemable; humans are only equal in death.
 However, Tenma refuses to listen to Johan and saves him, nonetheless.
 Although, in the first operation, Tenma saved Johan life, in the second operation, Tenma saved Johan's soul because he gave him his true name.
 Much like in the picture book A Peaceful Home, in which a thief stops to commit crimes and simply leads a quiet life instead.
 If even Johan, the embodiment of nihilism, is able to find meaning in the simple fact that he was given a name at birth and knowing what that name is, then who cannot find meaning?

 The thematic question in Monster is whether people are evil by nature or become evil by nurture.
 The answer is revealed at the end of the story when Grimmer is on his deathbed and his emotions return to him at the end of his life, despite Grimmer having undergone the brainwashing at Kinderheim 511 with the aim of suppressing his nature by desensitising him to cruelty and depriving him off his sense of individuality by depriving him off his name, familial linage, and past memories.
 Thus, an individual cannot be deprived off his nature through nurture but can nevertheless become evil by desensitisation to the value of human life through the severance of human connection, Eros.
 Eros is the metaphysical force that unites the individual objects of an aggregate into the encompassing unity of a collective through a shared trait, whereas Logos is the metaphysical force that distinguishes one individual object from another by highlighting their differences.
 However, distilled Logos is qualitatively the same as distilled Eros, because value judgements that distinguishes individual objects from each other are only possible to determine if there is a metric by which judgement is based upon.
 Distilled Logos and distilled Eros are therefore nihilism because nihilism is the absence of the possibility to determine value judgements since everything is devoid of value.
 Nihilism is therefore death, since life is the will to ascertain a higher value, whereas death is the negation of life.
-Thus, nihilism is the ultimate manifestation of evil since it denies life, as it is the belief in the absence of value, meaning, truth, and morality, which are all derived from Logos but are only accessible through Eros, human connection.
+Thus, nihilism is the ultimate manifestation of evil since it denies life, as it is the belief in the absence of value, meaning, and morality, which are all derived from Logos but are only accessible through Eros, human connection.
 But because Johan never received any human connection throughout his childhood, he became apathetic to others as he had no connection with anyone besides Nina and was therefore able to murder people as he pleased since he did not care for them.
 Much like a hunter who has no problem with shooting deer but weeps when his dog dies.
 Hence why the final results from the experiment conducted at Kinderheim 511, which sought to discover what made children able to resist the despair of nihilism, was love: something most parents give to their children, but something Johan never received during his childhood.

 Children are frequently featured in Monster due to their malleable potential to become either good or evil depending on the nurturing they receive during their childhood.
 Hence, it is portrayed through Johan's characterisation, being mainly flashbacks into his childhood that subsequently reveal his backstory, that the nurture of his childhood corrupted him by his shadow, nihilism.
 Whereas Tenma lived a normal life and was therefore characterised through the nature of his character throughout the story as a good person.
 Moreover, Johan surrounded himself with children as he wanted to understand the nature of the human condition: he managed to turn good children into delinquents, as children are a paradoxical microcosm of both Johan and Tenma's philosophies due to their childish innocence, even when they behave cruelly against their peers: Johan has no faith in humanity because he believes that nothing has any inherent meaning, whereas Tenma has faith in humanity since he believes that all humans have an inherent value because they are inherently good natured.
 Children have the innate potential to embody both of these beliefs, as they are cruel to each other, but at the end of the day, most children do not turn out like Johan, because they, contrary to Johan, received love from their parents when they grew up.